How fast is my broadband? A guide to upload speed, download speed and how to check it

 However, broadband download speed doesn't have to be a big factor in your decision on which broadband deal to choose.
 If you're simply going to be leisurely checking your email and surfing around a few web pages, the slowest packages available through Broadband Genie will comfortably suffice.

 That said, if you're going to be sharing the connection between a lot of simultaneous connections, downloading a lot of files, especially large ones, gaming, or listening and watching a lot of streamed content (watching the likes of BBC iPlayer, especially in HD) it will be more of a concern.
-Services such as streaming gaming platform OnLive, for example, need a constant speed of at least 3Mb to even let you connect.
-It can be even higher for internet television.

 A slow internet download speed can become very annoying if your downloads take forever and the video clip you're trying to watch keeps stalling.
 As a general rule, if you're going to rely on downloading a lot of content, or play a lot of online games, it is definitely worth looking at getting the fastest connection you can comfortably budget for.